-15. That prior to commencement of works on site the applicant shall submit, for the written approval of the Council as Planning Authority, an Abnormal Load Route Assessment taking account of the works undertaken at Junction 11 associated with Douglas West Windfarm.
+11. That prior to commencement of works on site the applicant shall submit, for the written approval of the Council as Planning Authority, an Abnormal Load Route Assessment.
+For the avoidance of doubt this should include proposals for a trial run of abnormal load deliveries.
 Details of all works and modifications to the Council's local road network associated with this Abnormal Local Route Assessment shall also be submitted for the written approval of the Council as Planning Authority.